We are on post #9 in our series on the 14 keys for successful change implementation. This ninth post is about clarifying problems before innovating.

 Variation and sub-optimization are standard

-In the first article of this series on implementing change I stated, “We have never found a working group, no matter how small the organization, in which, if there are more than three people involved in using a process, there are not variations in how the work is done.”
+In the first post of this series on implementing change I stated, “We have never found a working group, no matter how small the organization, in which, if there are more than three people involved in using a process, there are not variations in how the work is done.”
 Uniformly, team members are surprised to see the variation.
 How can this be so?

 First, processes are rarely documented by flow charts.
 If described in written procedure, there simply is not enough clarity to enable everyone to complete the process in the same way.
 So, there is variation that usually means inefficiency.
 Second, nearly all processes are sub-optimum as little thought went into their design and improvements have not been systematically made since.
 Yet, everyone likes to be efficient, to not be behind; thus each employee using a given process will develop their own workarounds to make it work better for them.
 But, workarounds frequently aren’t shared between employees for fear of being told they have to stop and conform to how “it is supposed to be.”
 What a waste!